 During 2009, LifeScan chose not to proceed with the registration of the then current product but to proceed with an enhanced product, called OneTouch® Verio®, and acknowledged that there would be a delay as a result.
 As a result of this change, LifeScan agreed to pay additional amounts per strip manufactured by us in 2010 and 2011 up to a specified volume limit ("manufacturing initiation payments").
 At the same time, we agreed to pay LifeScan a marketing support payment in each of the two years following the first calendar year in which 1 billion strips are sold by LifeScan equal to 40% of the total manufacturing initiation payments made.
 LifeScan has sold just over 900 million strips in the 2015 financial year.
 Management has concluded that this loss contingency be accrued in 2015 as "Other liability" in consolidated balance sheets as it is both probable and the amount can be reliably estimated.
-The total amount of marketing support payments to be paid to LifeScan is US\$2,048,602 (equivalent to A\$2,680,013).
-50% of the liability have been recorded as "Current liabilities - Other liability" and the balance in "Non-current liabilities - Other liability" in consolidated condensed balance sheets as at March 31, 2017.
+The total amount of marketing support payments to be paid to LifeScan is US\$2,048,602 (equivalent to A\$2,663,290) and have been recorded as "Current liabilities - Other liability" in consolidated condensed balance sheets as at September 30, 2017.